op12no2/liminal/README.md

 https://op12no2.github.io/liminal/liminal.html

-But it's about to morph into somehting based around musical set theory...
+But it's about to morph into something based around musical set theory...

 ### Notes